Summary: Top 9 Technology Breakthroughs of 2019

 We don't know anything about Dart since we don't do mobile development, but we warmly welcome another statically typed programming language.

-4. A chance for the survival of the Linux kernel and its community thanks to the eBPF virtual machine
+4. Chance of core survival Linux and its community thanks to the eBPF virtual machine

 We at VDSina love conferences: this year I went to the DevOops conference in St. Petersburg and participated in a round table dedicated to trends and hot things in the industry.
 In 2019, the leading opinions in such conversations were: